Priyamani: Early life

-Priyamani Iyer was born and raised in Bangalore, Karnataka.
-She is from a Tamil Brahmin family.
-Her father, Vasudeva Mani Iyer, owns a plantation business and her mother, former national level badminton player, Lathamani Iyer, was a bank manager at Union Bank of India.
-She modelled for Kanchipuram Silk, Erode Bharani Silks and Lakshmi silks during her school years.
-When she was in the 12th Standard, Tamil director Bharathiraja introduced her to the film industry.
+Priyamani was born and raised in Bangalore, Karnataka, to a Tamil Palakkad Iyer family.
+Her father, Vasudeva Iyer, owns a plantation business, and her mother, former national-level badminton player Lathamani Iyer, was a bank manager at Union Bank of India.

+Priyamani modeled for Kanchipuram Silk, Erode Bharani Silks, and Lakshmi Silks during her school years.
+When she was in the 12th standard, Tamil film director Bharathiraja introduced her to the film industry.
 While at school, she actively participated in extracurricular activities and in sports.
-She is the granddaughter of Carnatic vocalist, Kamala Kailas.
-She is the cousin of film actress, Vidya Balan and the niece of playback singer, Malgudi Shubha.
+She is the granddaughter of Carnatic vocalist Kamala Kailas.
+She is the cousin of film actress Vidya Balan and the niece of playback singer Malgudi Shubha.

-After completing her schooling, Priyamani modeled for print advertisements.
-Priyamani pursued a degree in Bachelor of Arts in psychology through correspondence.

-She can think in English and speak in Tamil, Malayalam, Kannada, Telugu and Hindi fluently.
+Priyamani studied at Sri Aurobindo Memorial School, Bengaluru.
+After completing her schooling, she modeled for print advertisements.
+She then completed her pre-university course and the degree from Bishop Cotton Women’s Christian College, Bengaluru.
+She can speak in English, Tamil, Malayalam, Kannada, Telugu, and Hindi fluently.
+Film director Fazil had approached her for acting in a movie, and she rejected the offer prior to her board examinations and eventually made her film debut in a Tamil film.